Salem-qahtani/Chess-page/README.md

 ## What I Learned

+- Built the entire page from scratch without templates or frameworks
 - Flexbox layout and alignment
 - Responsive sizing with percentages
 - CSS hover effects
 - Linking external fonts and icon libraries
-- Git version control and pushing to GitHub
+- Git version control and deploying with GitHub Pages